GandhiCloud/cp4a-install-v4/TA-Prerequisite-install.md

 oc create -f pv.yaml
 ```

-*Prerequisite done and you can go back and install the cloud pak for application.*
+*....Prerequisite done and you can go back and install the cloud pak for application.....*